kamaral/RepData_PeerAssessment1/PA1_template.md

 ## 1  2304
 ```

-Creating a new dataset that is equal to the original dataset but with the missing data filled in.
+- A  new dataset is created, which  is equal to the original dataset but with the missing data filled in.
 The strategy for filling in all of the missing values in the dataset, is to replace the NA with the mean of that 5-minute interval.

 ```r
 dataReplaceNA <- rawData
 dataReplaceNA[is.na(rawData)] <- by_int$mean
 ```
-The first 10 results are shown below:
+- The first 10 results are shown below:

 ```r
 head(dataReplaceNA,10)